nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Proposed Implementation

 The proposed `delete` implementation supports deleting multiple `Student` entries at once.
 For example, `delete 1 3 5` will delete the `Student` entries at indexes 1, 3 and 5 in the  `AddressBook` (Assuming indexes 1, 3 and 5 are valid).
 However, if an invalid index is given `delete 1 2 100`, none of the `Student` entries will be deleted.

 #### Design Considerations

-Taking into consideration the fact that users may make a typo, the time cost of `undo` or re-adding the deleted valid `Student` entries, we believe that if a single invalid `INDEX` is given, the system should generate an error message
+Taking into consideration the fact that users may make a typo, the time cost of `undo` or re-adding the deleted valid `Student` entries, we believe that if a single invalid `INDEX` is given, the system should generate an error message.

 **Aspect: Handling invalid indexes in delete** <br>
 * **Alternative 1: (Current choice)** Delete none of the given `Student` entries, even if they are valid.